Boosters Social Share Badge

 An ambitious partnership with Sorbonne University

-To coincide with its launch, a strategic partnership has been signed between Campus Louis Braille and Sorbonne Université to push back the frontiers of accessibility and remove the barriers to inclusion in higher education.
-Under the terms of the agreement, the two institutions and the incubated structures are committed to collaborating on research projects aimed at developing innovative solutions to promote the integration of visually impaired people into the university environment.
-This partnership bears witness to a shared determination to bring about lasting changes in practices, while making inclusion a fundamental pillar of academic excellence.
-A promising step forward in combining accessibility, knowledge and innovation.
+In conjunction with its launch, a strategic partnership was signed between the Louis Braille Campus and Sorbonne University to push the boundaries of accessibility and remove barriers to inclusion in higher education.
+Through this agreement, the two institutions and the incubated organizations commit to collaborating on research projects aimed at developing innovative solutions to promote the integration of visually impaired individuals into the academic environment.
+This partnership reflects a shared commitment to bringing about lasting change in practices, while making inclusion a fundamental pillar of academic excellence.
+A promising step forward in combining accessibility, knowledge, and innovation.

-A campus by and for the visually impaired
+A campus run by and for people with visual impairments

-While many private and public players are committed to the campus, the agents of change are also, and above all, visually impaired people, whose real-life expertise and initiatives are transforming our society.
-By breaking down barriers, they play a key role in changing mentalities, technological innovation and building a more inclusive world.
-Their inspiring journeys are a reminder that accessibility is not just a question of accommodation, but an opportunity for everyone to rethink our environments and practices.
-Some of them will therefore be asked to form panels of testers for the innovations developed by the incubated structures.
+While numerous private and public stakeholders are committed to the campus, the true agents of change are, above all, people with visual impairments, whose lived experience and initiatives are transforming our society.
+By breaking down barriers, they play a key role in shifting attitudes, driving technological innovation, and building a more inclusive world.
+Their inspiring stories remind us that accessibility is not just a matter of physical accommodations, but an opportunity for everyone to rethink our environments and practices.
+Some will therefore be invited to serve on panels to test the innovations developed by the incubated organizations.

-The challenge for this new campus goes beyond the visually impaired: it's about providing concrete answers in terms of social equity, and adopting an inclusive approach that benefits society as a whole.
+The significance of this new campus goes beyond visual impairment: it is about providing concrete solutions to issues of social equity and collectively adopting an inclusive approach that benefits society as a whole.

-At the inauguration ceremony, it was emphasized that investing in the visually impaired is not a matter of charity, but rather a strategy with a strong economic and social impact.
-Indeed, with the visually impaired population set to double in the next 50 years (source: WHO), we need to look to the future today, by supporting the development of technologies that will help tomorrow's population.
+At the inauguration, it was emphasized that investing in services for the visually impaired is not a matter of charity, but rather a strategy with significant economic and societal impact.
+Indeed, with the visually impaired population expected to double within the next 50 years (source: WHO), it is essential to plan for the future today by supporting the development of technologies that will assist the population of tomorrow.

-The Louis Braille Campus is designed to be a crossroads for a variety of disciplines: artificial intelligence, medicine, science, engineering and research, fostering interdisciplinary encounters that lead to innovative solutions.
+The Louis Braille Campus aims to serve as a hub for a variety of disciplines—including artificial intelligence, medicine, science, engineering, and research—thereby fostering interdisciplinary collaboration that leads to innovative solutions.

-The challenge goes beyond the visually impaired: it's about providing concrete answers in terms of social equity, and collectively adopting an inclusive approach that benefits society as a whole.
+The issue goes beyond visual impairment: it is about providing concrete solutions to promote social equity and collectively adopting an inclusive approach that benefits society as a whole.